BlaqueDevs/se-assignment-day-4-software-project-management-Aksam90/README.md

 Once a problem is clearly define, solution will be great through effective communication.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 Keeping hospital records intacts and readily available.
+Use clear and concise language to ensure your audience understands the problem

 ## 11. What are the main features or functionalities that make your software stand out?
 Easy to use.
 UI/UX, easy to use Dashboards